DSM-IV-TR Diagnostic Criteria

 Schizophreniform disorder is a heterogeneous category; therefore, in all likelihood, it has several distinct etiologies.
 Because most patients with this disorder will proceed on to meet diagnostic criteria for schizophrenia, the etiologies will be the same as for that condition, discussed in detail in Chapter 16.
 Some patients with this disorder appear to recover significantly and thus represent a manifestation that is distinct from typical schizophrenia.

 Because schizophreniform disorder is likely to be an etiologically heterogeneous disorder, genetic relationships are unclear.
 Those persons who proceed on to manifest typical schizophrenia show genetic predispositions that are similar to this condition.
 Those who recover completely may have increased family histories of both psychotic and affective disorders, especially bipolar disorder.

 Patients with schizophreniform disorder exhibit symptoms consistent with Criterion A of schizophrenia (i.e., typically hallucinations; delusions; negative symptoms; disorganization of thought, speech, and behavior) that last between 1 and 6 months.
 Patients with these symptoms may proceed on to a typical pattern of schizophrenia and should be diagnosed as such if the symptoms are present for more than 6 months.
-However, others may proceed to complete or near-complete ...
+However, ...